webix-hub/docs/data/desktop/chart_integration.md

 - **URL** property specifies a path to a data file or script that will generate data.

 The look-and-feel of a Sigma chart is defined by a currently used **plugin**.
-By default, Webix-integrated Sigma chart uses Fisheye plugin described in a tutorial on [Sigma JS site](http://sigmajs.org).
+By default, Webix-integrated Sigma chart uses FishEye plugin described in a tutorial on [Sigma JS site](http://sigmajs.org).
 At the same time, you can easily change the plugin within the component source code in a private **_after_render()** function:

 ~~~js